ITV3: History

+The channel was announced in November 2003 as part of ITV's post-merger strategies for the free-to-air terrestrial market.
+Plans outlilned a service for the ABC1 target group, consisting largely of documentaries and dramas such as Inspector Morse, aiming to compete with BBC Four and Channel 4 for viewers.

 ITV3 was launched on the terrestrial (Freeview), cable (NTL and Telewest), broadband (HomeChoice) and digital satellite (Sky) on 1 November 2004 at 9:00pm, with the UKTV premiere of Ian Rankin's Rebus.
 It is also available on TalkTalk TV IPTV and Freesat.

-ITV3 was originally conceived as 'ITV Gold', when ITV was looking to maximise their multichannel presence due to the growth of digital TV and the Freeview platform, but was faced with lack of space on the Sky platform due to technical limitations and the rights to certain ITV programmes being held by GSkyB, a joint venture run by ITV and Sky which operated a suite of pay TV channels.
+ITV3 was originally conceived as 'ITV Gold', a potential replacement for Carlton Select, when ITV was looking to maximise their multichannel presence due to the growth of digital TV and the Freeview platform, but was faced with lack of space on the Sky platform due to technical limitations and the rights to certain ITV programmes being held by GSkyB, a joint venture run by ITV and Sky which operated a suite of pay TV channels.
 ITV took full control of Granada Sky Broadcasting, and ceased broadcasting the Granada Plus channel, thereby allowing ITV3 to take the channel number, bandwidth, and programme rights, meaning all platforms could receive the channel from launch.
 ITV3 was also the only channel in the ITV brand not to simulcast CITV breakfast, until ITV launched two channels in 2014, ITVBe and ITV Encore.

 On 10 October 2006, ITV announced to launch a one-hour timeshift service of ITV3, titled ITV3 +1.
 The channel launched on 30 October 2006 along with ITV2 +1.

 The channel had been available from launch on UPC Ireland, but was withdrawn on 22 March 2006.
 This is believed to have been at the request of ITV plc, which had previously barred Irish newspapers from publishing details of ITV channels and regions other than UTV and Men & Motors.
 The channel had already been (and remains) available to Irish viewers on free-to-air satellite for some time, however it has not been listed in the Sky electronic programme guide since its removal on 25 January 2006.
 ITV3 returned to UPC Ireland in the Republic of Ireland on 4 January 2010.